 I saw these deviled eggs on the cover of Woman’s Day Magazine and decided I would make them.
 Of course mine are not as perfect, but they are cute aren’t they?

 Tip: If you are using pastured eggs, they will be harder to shell so use the oldest ones you have.
-Alternatively, you could simply buy jumbo white eggs for this project.

 Note: You may use more of the deviled portion than will go around for all 12 eggs